As workers make fewer office trips, commuter rail systems struggle to fill empty seats

 The Massachusetts Bay Transportation Authority moved some of its Boston-area commuter trains last spring from the morning and evening peaks to provide regular hourly service throughout the day.

 The new service is noticeably busy in the mid-afternoons, probably because it now serves 7 a.m. to 3 p.m. work schedules common in health-care and construction jobs, Poftak said.
-He said two years of teleworking also seems to have left commuters with newfound flexibility to leave the office early, such as to pick up children, before finishing the workday at home.
+He said two years of teleworking also seem to have left commuters with newfound flexibility to leave the office early, such as to pick up children, before finishing the workday at home.
 Running trains throughout the day entices passengers who previously might have worried about getting home quickly for a midday emergency, he said.

 “We give customers the option to do that because we’re running a train every hour, whereas in the old days we were really focused on getting people in and out of the city around that 9-to-5 window,” Poftak said.